Paddle Billing

 2. Preview your transaction (optional)

 Preview your transaction.
 Paddle returns a preview of the transaction, including tax and localized pricing.
-You may like to present this information to your customer, depending on your workflow.
+You may like to present this information to a customer, depending on your workflow.

 3. Create your transaction